galaxyproject/iwc/workflows/microbiome-analysis/README.md

-# Microbiome Analysis workflows for Nanopore datasets
+# Microbiome Analysis workflows for Nanopore datasets - collection version

 The following workflows can be used directly for any nanopore metagenomics data analysis, pathogen detection and tracking purposes.
 The workflows can be also adapted to any other sequencing technique.
+The collection version takes a collection of all samples instead of taking sample by sample

 ## Pre-Processing